-Our topic, however, is that of social justice.
-For us the primary subject of justice is the basic structure of society, or more exactly, the way in which the major social institutions distribute fundamental rights and duties and determine the division of advantages from social cooperation.
-By major institutions I understand the political constitution and the principal economic and social arrangements.
-Thus the legal protection of freedom of thought and liberty of conscience, competitive markets, private property in the means of production, and the monogamous family are examples of major social institutions.
-Taken together as one scheme, the major institutions define men's rights and duties and influence their life prospects, what they can expect to be and how well they can hope to do.
-The basic structure is the primary subject of justice because its effects are so profound and present from the start.
-The intuitive notion here is that this structure contains various social positions and that men born into different positions have different expectations of life determined, in part, by the political system as well as by economic and social circumstances.
+various social positions and that men born into different positions have different expectations of life determined, in part, by the political system as well as by economic and social circumstances.
 In this way the institutions of society favor certain starting places over others.
 These are especially deep inequalities.
 Not only are they pervasive, but they affect men's initial chances in life; yet they cannot possibly be justified by an appeal to the notions of merit or desert.
-It is these inequalities, presumably inevitable in the basic structure of any society, to which the principles of social justice must in the first instance apply.28
+It is these inequalities, presumably inevitable in the basic structure of any society, to which the principles of social justice must in the first instance apply.29

-Several words in Rawls' definition require explanation/definition.
-He defines the "major social institutions" as the "political constitution and the principal economic and social arrangements."
+Several words in Rawls's definition require explanation.
+He the "major social institutions" as the "political defines principal economic constitution and the and social arrangements."
 Because that definition did not clarify much, he then clarifies further, "the legal protection of freedom of thought and liberty of conscience, competitive markets, private property in the means of production, and the monogamous family are examples of major social institutions."
 One is left to wonder how Rawls may define a minor social institution.
-Rawls theory of social justice concerns not only the competitive markets and private property, but also the monogamous family (perhaps non-monogamous families are minor social institutions?).
-According to Rawls, social justice concerns how these institutions, "distribute fundamental rights and duties and determine the division of advantages from social cooperation."
-To simplify, social justice focuses on equal opportunity within competitive markets, social institutions (family, church, government, people groups, etc).
-Anne Phillips argues that the only means of evaluating equal opportunity is by measuring the equality in outcome.29 Thus, social justice includes not only equal opportunity but equal outcome (redistribution of wealth, equal pay based on gender, etc.).30
+Rawls theory of social justice concerns not only the competitive markets and private property, but also the monogamous family (perhaps nonmonogamous families are minor social institutions?).
+According to Rawls, social justice concerns how these institutions "distribute fundamental rights and duties and determine the division of advantages from social cooperation."
+To simplify, social justice focuses on equal opportunity within competitive markets and social institutions (family, church, government, people groups, etc.).
+Anne Phillips argues that the only means of evaluating equal opportunity is by measuring the equality in outcome.30 Thus, social justice includes not only equal opportunity but equal outcome (redistribution of wealth, equal pay based on gender, etc.).

-28 John Rawls, A Theory of Justice, Revised.
+29 John Rawls, A Theory of Justice, rev. ed.
 (Cambridge, MA: Harvard University Press, 2003), 6-7.